ashishshah1995/Spring-REST-CRM/README.md

 # Running the application:

 a.
 Select the root project folder

 b.
 Right-Click, select Run As > Run On Server (A tomcat server should have been installed in your local machine)

-d.
-EMPLOYEE role can perform following;

-  1. Get a list of all customers.
-GET /api/customers
-  2. Get a single customer.
-GET /api/customers/{customerId}

-  MANAGER role can perform following in addition to EMPLOYEE;

-  1. Add a new customer.
-POST /api/customers
-  2. Update an existing customer.
-PUT /api/customers

-  ADMIN role can perform following in addition to MANAGER;

-  1. Delete a customer.
-DELETE /api/customers/{customerId}

-  User 'susan' with the password test123 has the admin rights, can perform all actions.

-e.
-If you have Postman installed, you may make the following HTTP requests (Do not forget to enter the credentials as susan, test123 in the authorization tab);

 GET http://localhost:8080/spring-crm-rest/api/customers (Selects all customers)